jmyers7/book/_build/html/_sources/chapters/07-random-vectors.md

 plt.tight_layout()
 ```

 Whatever information we might glean from these histograms, the information is about the two random variables $X$ and $Y$ _in isolation_ from each other.
 But because we expect that the size of a house and its selling price might be (strongly) related, it might be more informative to study $X$ and $Y$ _in tandem_ with each other.
-One way to do this is via the scatter plots that we produced in the [third programming assignment](https://github.com/jmyers7/stats-book-materials/tree/main/programming-assignments):
+One way to do this is via the scatter plots that we produced in a [previous programming assignment](https://github.com/jmyers7/stats-book-materials/blob/main/programming-assignments/assignment_04.ipynb):

 ```{code-cell} ipython3
 :tags: [hide-input]